 This procedure is designed for individuals with significant amounts of tissue and skin requiring removal, as well as repositioning and reducing the nipple and areola.
 The incision is designed along the chest wall.

 Liposuction may be performed as part of the chest contouring procedure.

 The surgery is typically performed under general anesthesia, as an outpatient.
 A drain is placed on each side of the chest, and a compression wrap (ie ace wrap) is worn for approximately 3 weeks.

 With Chest Contouring, one can reduce, shape, define and possibly tighten their chest exactly as they want.

-Restrictions, Coverage, Costs of Chest Contouring
+Restrictions and Coverage of Chest Contouring

 Activity Restrictions: We recommend that you limit lifting to less than 10 pounds for the first three weeks after surgery.
 Following this, activity may be increased on a gradual basis.
 Unrestricted activity (and exercise) may resume 6 weeks following surgery.

 Insurance Coverage: Some insurance companies cover chest surgery.
 Dr. Schechter’s office will assist in obtaining insurance coverage and submitting paperwork to your insurance provider.
 If your insurance company covers the procedure, fees, such as deductibles, co-insurance, and portions of the surgical fee not covered by insurance, may apply.
 Dr. Schechter’s office will review this information with you.

 To learn more about this procedure and schedule a consultation at Loren S. Schechter, M.D.
 Plastic Surgery, located in Chicago, contact us today.